Asymptotic behavior of the Brownian frog model: Introduction

 As in \cite{shape,combustion} this result relies on the sub-additive ergodic theorem.
 Although the outline is similar to these previous works, the techniques we use are different.
 The proof of \thref{thm:main} relies on three propositions.
 We list them along with a sketch of each proof.
 The most important is the existence of a limiting speed in each direction.

-\begin{prop} \thlabel{prop:ergodic} Fix a unit vector $v$ and let $L_{ v} = \{t v \colon t \geq 0\}$ be the ray through $ v$ emanating from $x_0=0$.
+\begin{proposition} \thlabel{prop:ergodic} Fix a unit vector $v$ and let $L_{ v} = \{t v \colon t \geq 0\}$ be the ray through $ v$ emanating from $x_0=0$.
 Let $x_n$ be the point in $\mathcal P$ nearest to $n v$ for $n \geq 0$.
-We have Note that the time-constant $\tilde \gamma_r$ does not depend on $ v$. \end{prop} This is a standard application of Liggett's subadditive ergodic theorem.
+We have Note that the time-constant $\tilde \gamma_r$ does not depend on $ v$. \end{proposition} This is a standard application of Liggett's subadditive ergodic theorem, shown below as \thref{thm:liggett}.
 The main difficulty is showing that $\E T(0,x_1)$ is finite, but this follows from \thref{lem:step1} which is the first step of proving \thref{prop:lower}.

 In \cite{shape} the frog model can grow at most linearly, and in the continuous time setting of \cite{combustion} it is a minor nuisance, but not a serious obstacle to show the process stays contained in a linearly expanding ball.
 A concern for the Brownian frog model is that overlapping clusters of frogs all wake simultaneously.
 So, we might have large jumps that take no time.
 This introduces some extra work to prove containment in a linearly expanding ball.